phalcon-orphanage/docs/fr/api/Phalcon_Http_Request_File.rst

 public *string*  **getTempName** ()

-Returns the temporal name of the uploaded file
+Returns the temporary name of the uploaded file